iRyllB/USTP-Website_/README.md

 # GDGOC USTP Website

 This is the official **GDGOC USTP (Google Developer Groups on Campus - University of Science and Technology of Southern Philippines)** website.
-It showcases GDSC events, accomplishments, announcements, and other essential information.
+It showcases GDG events, accomplishments, announcements, and other essential information.

 ## Features

 - **Dynamic Pages**: Showcases important sections like Home, News, Events, and About Us with up-to-date content.
 - **Responsive Design**: Ensures the site works well on a variety of screen sizes, including mobile devices, tablets, and desktops.
-- **Event Showcase**: A dedicated page to highlight upcoming and past GDSC USTP events.
+- **Event Showcase**: A dedicated page to highlight upcoming and past GDG USTP events.
-- **Announcements Section**: Stay updated with the latest news and developments from the GDSC USTP community.
+- **Announcements Section**: Stay updated with the latest news and developments from the GDG USTP community.
 - **Team Information**: The "About Us" section provides details about the club, its mission, vision, and members.
 - **Public API**: RESTful API for accessing events and blog posts
 - **Admin Dashboard**: Secure admin interface for managing content